 Careers in the Courthouse

-- Courtroom Deputy: You'll typically find him in a law enforcement uniform, helping to maintain order in the court.
-He may accompany criminal defendants to and from the courtroom, or intercede between counsel, such as if an item of discovery must be passed from one table to the next or to the judge.
+- Courtroom Deputy: You'll typically find them in a law enforcement uniform helping to maintain order in the court.
+They may accompany criminal defendants to and from the courtroom or intercede between counsel.
+For example, they may pass an item of discovery from one table to the next or to the judge.

 - Court Interpreter: A court interpreter assists non-English-speaking litigants.

-- Court Clerk or Prothonotary: This is a behind-the-scenes role in the courthouse but no less important because duties take place outside the courtroom.
+- Court Clerk or Prothonotary: This is a behind-the-scenes role in the courthouse but no less important.
 Every legal case involves reams of filed paperwork, even in this time of technology.
 Clerks accept it from litigants and keep orderly track of all of it.
 The job ranges from entry-level positions to chief clerk.

 Careers in Legal Education